meroxa/turbine-go/init/template/README.md

 * `name` - The name of your application.
 This should not change after app initialization.
 * `language` - Tells Meroxa what language the app is upon deployment.
 * `environment` - "common" is the only available environment.
 Meroxa has the ability to create isolated environments, but this feature is currently in beta.
 * `resources` - These are the named integrations that you'll use in your application.
-The `name` needs to match the name of the resource that you'll set up in Meroxa using the `meroxa resources create` command or via the Dashboard.
+The `source_name` needs to match the name of the resource that you'll set up in Meroxa using the `meroxa resources create` command or via the Dashboard.
 You can point to the path in the fixtures that'll be used to mock the resource when you run `meroxa apps run`.

 ### Fixtures